NASA: Indian Space Research Organisation (ISRO)

-In September 2014, NASA and the Indian Space Research Organisation (ISRO) signed a partnership to collaborate on and launch a joint radar mission, the NASA-ISRO Synthetic Aperature Radar (NISAR) mission.
+In September 2014, NASA and the Indian Space Research Organisation (ISRO) signed a partnership to collaborate on and launch a joint radar mission, the NASA-ISRO Synthetic Aperture Radar (NISAR) mission.
 The mission was launched on July 30, 2025.
 NASA has provided the mission's L-band synthetic aperture radar, a high-rate communication subsystem for science data, GPS receivers, a solid-state recorder and payload data subsystem.
 ISRO has provided the spacecraft bus, the S-band radar, the launch vehicle and associated launch services.

 Japan Aerospace Exploration Agency (JAXA)

 NASA and the Japan Aerospace Exploration Agency (JAXA) cooperate on a range of space projects.
 JAXA is a direct participant in the Artemis program, including the Lunar Gateway effort.
 JAXA's planned contributions to Gateway include I-Hab's environmental control and life support system, batteries, thermal control, and imagery components, which will be integrated into the module by the European Space Agency (ESA) prior to launch.
 These capabilities are critical for sustained Gateway operations during crewed and uncrewed time periods.

 JAXA and NASA have collaborated on numerous satellite programs, especially in areas of Earth science.
 NASA has contributed to JAXA satellites and vice versa.
 Japanese instruments are flying on NASA's Terra and Aqua satellites, and NASA sensors have flown on previous Japanese Earth-observation missions.
 The NASA-JAXA Global Precipitation Measurement mission was launched in 2014 and includes both NASA- and JAXA-supplied sensors on a NASA satellite launched on a JAXA rocket.
 The mission provides the frequent, accurate measurements of rainfall over the entire globe for use by scientists and weather forecasters.